 The three-year Diploma Courses are accredited with the Council for Higher Education

-The School gratefully thanks the following for support in 2017
+The School gratefully thanks the following for the generous support for 2023

 The National Arts Council